Hayasri-EmbeddedPCB/Hayasri-Embedded/PIC16F877A/LED/README.md

 # PIC16F877A - LED Blink (PORTB)

-## Description
-Idhu oru basic LED blinking program, PIC16F877A microcontroller ku, HI-TECH C compiler use panni eழுதapatta code.
-PORTB full ah output ah set panni, LED ah ON/OFF toggle pandrathu, software delay loop use panni.
+A basic LED blinking program for the PIC16F877A microcontroller, written in C using the HI-TECH C compiler.
+PORTB is configured as output and toggled ON/OFF using a software delay loop.

 ## Code